 - The Annual National Scholars Conference

-The Fielding Undergraduate Fellowship is the cornerstone of the Center, designed to help students approach issues with an academic perspective and connect them with senior members of the executive branch.
+The Fielding Fellowship is the cornerstone of the Center, designed to help students approach issues with an academic perspective and connect them with senior members of the executive branch.
 Only Gettysburg students in their fourth years are eligible for the program, and a new class of Fellows will be chosen at the conclusion of each spring semester.

 Opportunities experienced by the Fielding Fellows include: